-- The film is action-packed to the extreme.
+The film is action-packedto the extreme.
 We literally start off with a bang as Kougami sets off a minefield and destroys an entire SEAUn military convoy, and then in Japan Division 1 busts a group of terrorists in the middle of an arms deal.
-Put this way: submachine guns and assault rifles are no match for Dominators.
+Put this way: pistols and submachine guns are no match for Dominators.
 Chief Kasei even commends Akane for completing such a dangerous operation with zero casualties.

-- Akane and Kougami get into a fight before they realize they're fighting each other.
-Not only does she manage to block all his attacks, she even manages to suplex him.
+Akane and Kougami get into a fight before they realize they're fighting each other and she even manages to suplex him.
 And he still manages to get out of it and land on his feet.

 When the mercenaries attack the rebel camp, Kougami and Sem commandeer a motorbike and launch into the scene, quite literally, by pulling off a 360 degree spin in the air as Sem jumps off to rally his forces.
 And after that, Kougami has to fight off two of the mercenaries on foot.
 He's a regular human and it still takes three of the cyborg mercenaries to put him down.